Cchioma/SuperStore_report/README.md

 plt.show()
 ```
 ![](https://github.com/Cchioma/SuperStore_report/blob/main/profit_by_month.png)

+### Insight:
+The company recorded it's highest profit in December followed by September and March.
+It recorded its lowest profit in January.

 3. Most ordered category of product: I created a new column prod_category by grouping  quantity by category and plotting a bar chart using Matplotlib.